-Pupils/students are taught about the issues surrounding the sharing of nudes and semi-nudes in an age appropriate way as as part of our relationships education and computing programmes as well as in Tech Thursday Worship sessions which area based around online safety and mental health.
+Pupils/students are taught about the issues surrounding the sharing of nudes and semi-nudes in an age appropriate way as as part of our relationships and sex education and computing programmes.
 Teaching covers the following in relation to the sharing of nudes and semi-nudes:

-- What it is.
+- What it is

-- How it is most likely to be encountered.
+- How it is most likely to be encountered

-- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment.
+- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

-- Issues of legality.
+- Issues of legality

 - The risk of damage to people's feelings and reputation.